In this article, we’ll show you how to display data from your Salesforce reports on your Geckoboard dashboards.

 - Search for Salesforce using the Search sources field.

-Alternatively, you can also scroll down the alphabetical list of integrations until you reach the Salesforce integration.
+Alternatively, you can also scroll down the alphabetical list of data sources until you reach the Salesforce data source.

 - If you haven’t already, you’ll be prompted to connect your Salesforce account to Geckoboard.

 - You'll now see the Choose Report page, which displays the list of your Salesforce reports folders.
 You can use the Search field or manually navigate through the folders to your chosen report.
 Click on the report.